HaomiaoLuoLlanio/doc_beginning/docs/source/index.rst

 and offers a *simple* and *intuitive* API.

 Internal cross-references, like example_.
-.. _example: This is an example cross-reference target.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.